EliNygard/EliNygard/README.md

 <a name="readme-top"></a>
 ## Hi, I'm Eli Nygård

-I am currently studying Front-end Development at Noroff Higher Vocational College in Norway where I will gradtuate in June 2025.
+I am currently studying Front-end Development at Noroff Higher Vocational College in Norway where I will graduate in June 2025.

 <br>